MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-setup.md

   - get-started
 ---

-# Set up the sales order
+# Set up the sales order agent

 This article explains the tasks required to set up the sales ore agent.